 Some runners love a good smartwatch to track their heart rate in real time.
 But because your heart rate is already affected by carrying a human inside you, a better metric is your rate of perceived effort (aka RPE), or how hard you think you’re working, agree Dr Williams and Wake.
 It’s OK to be running at a moderate to somewhat hard effort level, says Wake, but try not to go above that.
 On a scale of 1 to 10, with 1 being effortless, you want to be between 4 and 6.

-If you experience uterine cramps mid-run, "that's your body saying it needs to slow down and wants water", says Dr Williams.
-You may have heard of these cramps; they're called Braxton-Hicks contractions.
-They don't mean you're in labour—try not to freak out!—but you should adjust what you're doing.
+If you experience uterine cramps mid-run, “that’s your body saying it needs to slow down and wants water,” says Dr Williams.
+You may have heard of these cramps; they’re called Braxton-Hicks contractions.
+They don’t mean you’re in labor — try not to freak out! — but you should adjust what you’re doing.

 4. Help your bladder out.

-And if leaking is an issue for you (you're not the only one), do Kegel contractions (squeeze your pelvic floor muscles) at least a few days each week, says Dr Williams.
-Make sure you relax and release fully after each contraction too.
-"You'll be drier, of course, but also less distracted by annoyances, which is the goal", she says.
+And if leaking is an issue for you (fair), do Kegel contractions (squeeze your pelvic floor muscles) at least a few days each week, says Dr Williams.
+Make sure to relax and release fully after each contraction too.
+“You’ll be drier, of course, but also less distracted by annoyances, which is the goal,” she says.